Kingxukai/linux/Documentation/filesystems/ceph.rst

-The system offers automatic data rebalancing/migration when scaling from a small cluster of just a few nodes to many hundreds, without requiring an administrator carve the data set into static volumes or go through the tedious process of migrating data between servers.
+The system offers automatic data rebalancing/migration when scaling from a small cluster of just a few nodes to many hundreds, without requiring an administrator carve the woke data set into static volumes or go through the woke tedious process of migrating data between servers.
-When the file system approaches full, new nodes can be easily added and things will "just work."
+When the woke file system approaches full, new nodes can be easily added and things will "just work."

 Ceph includes flexible snapshot mechanism that allows a user to create